 SIU School of Medicine is preapproved as a continuing nursing education provider pursuant to Section 1300.130, subsection c), 1), B) and P) of the Illinois Department of Financial and Professional Regulation Nurse Practice Act.
 Nurses may receive a maximum of 1.0 contact hour for completing this activity.

-SIU Events for Alumni, Faculty and Staff, Resident and Fellow, Student
+SIU Events for Alumni, Faculty and Staff, Prospective Resident or Fellow, Student